All content on this page is correct as of January 18, 2021

 As the coronavirus pandemic continues to cause disruption for people with UK visas as well as their employers, we are ready to help you understand the ever-changing immigration system.

-From visa applications and tribunals, through to tier 2 sponsorship concerns and rights to work, our expert team of immigration lawyers are on hand to help you.
+From visa applications and tribunals, through to Skilled Worker sponsorship concerns and rights to work, our expert team of immigration lawyers are on hand to help you.

 Check out the below FAQs that we’ve been helping our clients with.

-Whilst travel routes into the UK have been vastly disrupted and reduced, it is still possible to travel to the UK from certain destinations.
-On 8 June new self-isolation requirements for international arrivals came into force – see our separate FAQs and top tips for navigating the new rules for more information.
+Self-isolation requirements and passenger location forms for international arrivals remain in force – see our separate FAQs and top tips for navigating the new rules for more information.

 You can submit an application online and most visa application centres around the world have reopened, though a few remain closed, which means that you may not be able to provide your fingerprints and complete the application process.
 You should check the website of the visa application centre you want to attend (centres are run by TLS in Europe, Africa and some countries in the Middle East and by VFS everywhere else) for details of which centres are open and what particular measures are in place in light of COVID-19.